elit0451/EIPatterns/README.md

-# Enterprise Integration Patterns
+# Enterprise Integration Patterns :office::chains::scroll:

-The main objective of this repository is to demonstrate the use of integration platforms and middleware.
+The main objective of this repository is to demonstrate the use of :bridge_at_night: integration platforms and middleware.
+Insights about the best practices:medal_military:for integrating enterprise applications were gained from the book:closed_book:[Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com) _by Gregor Hohpe_.

 </br>